-TEMPERATURE SCREENING & HEALTH PROTOCOL
+HEALTH PROTOCOL

-Students, teachers, and staff will receive mandatory temperature checks daily, upon arrival.
+- Students and teachers are strongly recommended to wear facemasks.
+The mask must meet the school's policy on what type of mask is acceptable. - It is particularly recommended that teachers wear a mask when less than 3 feet from a student for more than 5 minutes (helping one on one or in small groups). - The school/center reserves the right to check an individual's temperature.
 Anyone with a temperature of 100.4F or above, or any concerning symptoms, will be placed in a separate location to be sent home immediately.
-Protocol for returning to campus will be evaluated based on symptoms, health department guidance, and physician advice.
 Random and/or scheduled temperature checks may be administered throughout the school day.
-Anyone with a temperature of 100.4F or above or feeling ill should stay home to maintain a healthy school campus.
+Anyone with a temperature of 100.4F or above or feeling ill should stay home to maintain a healthy school campus. - Parents are encouraged to talk with their doctor about the COVID vaccines. - Students will be reminded to frequently wash hands.